Photography A-level

 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 This exciting hands-on course offers you the knowledge and skills to become highly inventive in the creation of eye catching, thought provoking imagery.
-The course follows both traditional and digital techniques with emphasis upon the research and study of historical and contemporary photographers.
+The course follows both traditional and digital techniques with emphasis on the research and study of historical and contemporary photographers.
+We are one of the few institutions that still provides specialist dark room facilities as well as digital.

 Entry Requirements